 Our consular network

 We have one of the largest British consular networks in the world with consulates in Alicante, Barcelona, Ibiza, Las Palmas, Málaga, Palma de Mallorca and Tenerife.
 These offices deal with a wide range of issues in a country that receives around 13 million British visitors a year and where an estimated 800,000 Britons live for all or part of the year.
-Please check below for our opening hours but be aware that due to staff training on 28 November 2013, the British consulates will be dealing with emergencies only.
-Normal services will resume on 29 November 2013.
+Please check below for our opening hours.

 Emergency travel documents